 Beginning with the player to the left of the dealer, each player in turn may draw two cards from the stock or, before drawing those cards, two cards from the top of the discard pile.
-Then he discards only one card.
-Play does not end until a player can lay down his entire hand at once.
+Then the player discards only one card.
+Play does not end until a player can lay down their entire hand at once.

 The player may also lie down on the table, face up, any meld (matched set).
-If the player does not wish to lay down a meld, he discards one card, face up, onto the discard pile.
-If the player has drawn from the discard pile, he may not discard the same card on that turn.
+If the player does not wish to lay down a meld, they discard one card, face up, onto the discard pile.
+If the player has drawn from the discard pile, they may not discard the same card on that turn.

-A player may add one or more from his hand to any matched set already shown on the table.
-Thus, if threes are showing, he may add the fourth three; if 10, 9, 8 are showing, he may add J, or Q, J, 7, or 7, 6.
+A player may add one or more from their hand to any matched set already shown on the table.
+Thus, if threes are showing, they may add the fourth three; if 10, 9, 8 are showing, he may add J, or Q, J, 7, or 7, 6.

 If the last card of the stock has been drawn and no player has gone out, the next player in turn may either take the top of the discard pile, or may turn the discard pile over to form a new stock (without shuffling it) and draw the top card.
 Play then proceeds as before.